David Wells: San Diego Padres (2004)

 On January 1, 2004, Wells was signed as a free agent by the San Diego Padres to a one-year contract.
 Wells posted a 12–8 record with a 3.73 ERA to start off his second stint in the National League.

 Boston Red Sox (2005–2006)

 On December 11, 2004, Wells signed a two-year deal with the Boston Red Sox and took the uniform number 3, in honor of Babe Ruth.
-He started the season poorly, and by the end of May, Wells and shortstop Édgar Rentería — another new Red Sox player who had gotten off to a slow start — switched uniform numbers, with Wells taking Rentería's 16 and Rentería taking Wells' 3, after Rentería paid Wells for the privilege.
+He started the season poorly, and by the end of May, Wells and shortstop Édgar Rentería—another new Red Sox player who had gotten off to a slow start—switched uniform numbers, with Wells taking Rentería's 16 and Rentería taking Wells's 3, after Rentería paid Wells for the privilege.
 After a stint on the DL, Wells became the same dominating pitcher he was in the past.
 He went on to post a 15–7 record, with a 4.45 ERA.

 After the 2005 season, Wells requested a trade back to the West Coast, but he eventually withdrew that request and resigned himself to one last year pitching for the Red Sox.